 Shanghai Jiayin is controlled by Mr. Dinggui Yan, our founder, director and chief executive officer.
-In 2019, we and the VIE group rented certain office space from Shanghai Jiayin and were charged of annual rental fees of RMB8.3 million, which was fully paid in 2019.
-In 2020, we and the VIE group continued to rent such space for annual and other related fees of RMB5.8 million (US\$0.9 million), which was fully paid in 2020.
+In 2020, we and the VIE group rented certain office space from Shanghai Jiayin and were charged of annual rental and other related fees of RMB5.8 million, which was fully paid in 2020.
+In 2022, we and the VIE group continued to rent such space for annual rental and other related fees of RMB12.5 million (US\$1.8 million).
+As of December 31, 2022, the outstanding balance of the service fees payable was RMB158,059 (US\$22,916).